Sophie Germain Master's Scholarships

 - Foreign students also receive a fixed compensation of a maximum amount of €2000 per year calculated on a scale according to their country of origin.
 This flat-rate contribution is intended to cover travel expenses for a return in the year and visa fees.

-- First-time foreign students are also offered the possibility of booking accommodation (individual studio) in one of the residences close in their institution of registration.
+- First-time foreign students are also offered the possibility of booking accommodation (individual studio) in one of the residences close in their institution of registration within the limit of the number of places available.
 They will be also offered a housing welcome KIT containing all the necessary household item (Duvet, sheets, pans, plates, cutlery,...) to an approximate value of €100.

 - Except in exceptional cases, the scholarship cannot be cumulated with any other excellence scholarship.
 In case of doubt, please contact the FMJH (firstname.lastname@example.org).